xudong19/Motion-Planning-For-Self-Driving-Cars/README.md

 # Motion-Planning-For-Self-Driving-Cars
-The final project of the course of Motion Planning for Self-Driving Cars in Couresa
+The repo contains my solution to the final project of the course of Motion Planning for Self-Driving Cars in Couresa ([course link](https://www.coursera.org/learn/motion-planning-self-driving-cars)).